What is a DER? What are a DER’s responsibilities?

 DERs are also often involved in the following:

-- Ensure Pre-Employment Clearinghouse Queries are conducted for each no FMCSA employee.
+10. Conduct Pre-Employment Clearinghouse Queries for each new FMCSA employee.

-- Ensure Annual Limited Queries are conducted for all existing FMCSA employees.
+11. Perform Annual Limited Queries for all existing FMCSA employees.

-- Ensure Consent for Annual Limited Query is signed by every FMCSA employee.
+12. Obtain signed consent for the Annual Limited Query from every FMCSA employee.
 (Learn about out InOut Labs Clearinghouse support here.)

-- Ensure any requests for previous drug and alcohol checks have been completed with the required 30 days (40.25 checks)
+13. Complete all requests for previous drug and alcohol checks within the required 30-day period (40.25 checks).

-- Ensure reasonable suspicion and post-accident drug and/or alcohol tests are conducted in accordance with federal regulations or company policy
+15. Carry out reasonable suspicion and post-accident drug and alcohol tests following federal regulations or company policy.

 That’s a LOT, isn’t it?
 Would a web course make it easier?
 Sure it would.